Questions? Call +1 (561) 320-9995

 – “Thermal Properties of Silica Aerogels” (2010)

 To reduce radiation heat transfer, advanced vacuum thermal barriers can be engineered to include multi-layer insulation (MLI).
-Insulon® advanced vacuum super insulation with MLI can be engineered for applications up to 1000°C.
+Insulon® advanced vacuum super insulation with MLI can be engineered for applications up to 815°C or higher, depending on the product.

 How does MLI reduce radiation heat transfer?